MengyiShu/RASC/README.md

 ## Contributions

-Provide a note clearly indicating contributions from you and contributions from other packages/sources for each function.
-Remember your individual contributions to the package are important.

 The author of the package is Mengyi Shu.
-The *load_expression* function in LoadSingleCellFile.R makes use of map function from `data.table` and `Single Cell Experiment` R package to generate load matrix into single cell experiment object. *AUCell_Batch* function has been using algorithms in AUCell package in R.It used “Area Under Curve” to calculate the rank of single-cell RNA sequence.
+The *load_expression* function in LoadSingleCellFile.R makes use of map function from `data.table` and `Single Cell Experiment` R package to generate load matrix into single cell experiment object. *AUCell_Batch* function has been using algorithms in AUCell package in R.It used “Area Under Curve” to calculate the rank of single-cell RNA sequence in the given pathways.The *PlotPathwayScore* function has used build-in function in scater,dyplr to plot the graph that represent distribution of given gene and pathways.

 ## Reference